 Most tantalum jewelry available today consists of men’s rings and wedding bands.
 There aren't as many options for women, however.
 As the metal becomes more popular, more designs will surely become available.

 Tantalum is easy to get used to.
-It’s so light on the finger it can feel like you’re wearing nothing at all.
-Plus, chances are you already sport some tantalum.
 It’s the same metal you’re likely carrying around in your phone, laptop and other personal devices.
 Tantalum is a seriously futuristic metal and, with Jordan Jack, it’s one you could be wearing on your ring finger within a few days.

 Whether you work with your hands or in an office, you’ll find a tantalum wedding ring virtually indestructible.
 It will hold up to some of the toughest conditions.
 And although it resists scratches and damage, any scuffs it does get will buff out quite easily.
 Water and chemicals stand no chance against tantalum and a tantalum ring won’t expand or cause finger discomfort when exposed to the heat.
 If you gain or lose a few pounds, your brushed tantalum ring can also easily be resized.